1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Colon Angioectasias in Houston

-• Iron supplementation: Oral or intravenous iron to correct anemia from chronic blood loss.
+• Iron supplementation: Iron (orally or intravenously) to correct the anemia of chronic blood loss.

-• Follow-up colonoscopy: Routine surveillance to detect and treat new or recurrent angioectasias.
+• Follow-up colonoscopy: Routine follow up to detect and cure new or recurring angioectasias.

 Why Choose GastroDoxs?